microsoft/pxt-common-packages/libs/color-coded-tilemap/docs/reference/color-coded-tilemap/on-hit-tile.md

 When a wall hit is detected the sprite of the kind you asked for is given to you in the **sprite** parameter of **handler**.

-A a sprite hitting a wall is dectected when the outside edges of their images make contact.
+A a sprite hitting a wall is detected when the outside edges of their images make contact.
 If a sprite has it's ``ghost`` flag set, any contact with the wall tile sprite isn't noticed.

 ## Parameters